Frequently asked questions

 What happened to Neuralink's first patient?

 Neuralink's first patient, Noland Arbaugh is doing excellently.
-I spoke with him recently on Nov 29, 2025 on X and he has more hope and positivity about the future than ever before.
+I spoke with him on Nov 29, 2025 on X and he has more hope and positivity about the future than ever before.
 Learn more about him here.